athenalyj/digitalframeworks-summer2018-/Assignment5.md

 5. Took the "champion" data points and rank by year. -- [Defending over Years]

-2. Additionally, write down all steps used to clean and analyze the data, including any Excel formulas.
-3. Lastly, write a sample headline and nut graf based on the most interesting of the three questions.

 I combined Q1 and Q2 to develop a headline and because I do not have Sloane Stephens' draw this year yet, the story idea is more history-based than what I expect for the final project.
 ## Historical Statistics Show It's Harder to Denfend the U.S. Open Title on the Women's Side